 So we took a different route and took it all back in-house.
 Now we can control the quality of our output.
 And since then it’s been crazy – we have a team of eight, 100 clients in less than five months, and thanks to the great work of Mary, our Head of Accounting & Tax Practice, and her team, we have been consistently delivering great work, with great commitment.
 There’s a great synergy between the corp sec team and the accounting team, and the result has been great customer service to our clients.

-When I became CEO I instituted daily 1-on-1s with a different staff of the company every day.
+When I became CEO, I instituted daily 1-on-1s with the different staff of the company.
 I’d first heard about it on a podcast, and I thought it would be a good way to spend more time with my staff.
-I wanted to prioritise getting feedback from the team, since they’re the people on the front lines, growing the company.
+I wanted to prioritize getting feedback from the team, since they’re the people on the front lines, growing the company.

 So I thought ok, let’s do it.
 At the same time every day, I’d be catching up with someone – taking a meeting room, or have coffee in the sofa area, not with any precise agenda, just catching up and hearing what they had been working on and what was on their plate.